mykelalvis/FT/Traveller/WORKING/Mongoose/Rim Expeditions.md

 effectively start from scratch.

-The rifts around the ‘eye’ are known to contain high concentrations of interstellar gas and there are radio- frequency emissions that suggest multiple black holes.
+The rifts around the ‘eye’ are known to contain high concentrations of interstellar gas and there are radio-frequency emissions that suggest multiple black holes.
 The Behaypoe people say there is something very bad contained in the eye and that their gods ate all the surrounding stars to deny it light.
 Scientists have